Backward error analysis for variational discretisations of partial differential equations: Introduction

 It was shown in \cite{mcdonald2016,mcdonald2013travelling} that this essentially infinite-dimensional nonlinear functional equation has a second-order Hamiltonian modified equation.
 Its Hamiltonian and symplectic structure were computed for $\phi\in\mathbb{R}$ up to fourth order.
 This reduction in phase space dimension (from infinity to two) is a particularly dramatic example of backward error analysis, and motivates us to extend this example to a wide class of discrete methods and symmetries.

 \begin{remark} Equation \eqref{eq:5ptStencilOnNonWaveEQ} has continuous independent variables $(t,x)\in\mathbb{R}^2$.
 Solutions restricted to the grid $\Delta t \mathbb Z\times\Delta x\mathbb{Z}$ satisfy the standard five point stencil.
+Here $\Z$ denotes the set of integers.
 We adopt this point of view because it removes the awkward distinction between the discrete translation symmetry of the grid and the continuous translation symmetry of the PDE, and because \eqref{eq:dtwe} necessarily has a continuous independent variable $\xi\in\mathbb{R}$.
 Moreover, we restrict our attention to an analysis of the formal structure of \eqref{eq:5ptStencilOnNonWaveEQ} rather than developing a functional analytic setting and considering boundary conditions. \end{remark}

 \begin{remark} The PDE \eqref{eq:NonLinearWavePDE} has another symmetry, the hyperbolic rotation with generator $t\partial_x + x\partial_t$, which is not shared by the discretisation \eqref{eq:5ptStencilOnNonWaveEQ}.
 In the following we will restrict our discussions to symmetries that are exactly preserved by the discretisation.
-We will consider in detail the case in which the potential $W$ is of the form $W = \frac 12 V(\|u\|^2)$ and $u$ is $\R^2$-valued, leading to the symmetry group with generators $\partial_x$, $\partial_t$, and $u_2\partial_{u_1} - u_1\partial_{u_2}$ and to rotating travelling waves. \end{remark}
+We will consider in detail the case in which $W$ is of the form $W = \frac 12 V(\|u\|^2)$ and $u$ is $\R^2$-valued, leading to the symmetry group with generators $\partial_x$, $\partial_t$, and $u_2\partial_{u_1} - u_1\partial_{u_2}$ and to rotating travelling waves. \end{remark}